fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

-When an ANN contains a deep stack of hidden layers,^[9](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) it is called a *deep neural network* (DNN).
+When an ANN contains a deep stack of hidden layers, ^[9](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) it is called a *deep neural network* (DNN).
 The field of Deep Learning studies DNNs, and more generally models containing deep stacks of computations.
 Even so, many people talk about Deep Learning whenever neural networks are involved